sudostake/sudostake_web_near/docs/features/tokens.md

 # Tokens and balances

 ## TL;DR
-- We ship with a tiny registry that knows about USDC on both testnet and mainnet.
+- SudoStake recognises the tokens you’ll use most (USDC on both testnet and mainnet) so amounts, icons, and balances just work.
-- Helper hooks take care of metadata, balances, transfers, and the storage deposits required by NEP-141 tokens.
+- The app checks whether your wallet or vault needs a storage deposit before you move tokens and gives you a one-click fix if it does.
-- If a token needs a different address, use `NEXT_PUBLIC_USDC_MAINNET_ID` (or extend the registry) and the UI will follow along.
+- Vault owners and lenders look at the same token data, keeping both sides aligned on symbols, decimals, and balances.

-- Vault owners and lenders rely on the same registry—owners to request liquidity, lenders to fund it—so keeping this list accurate helps everyone.
+## What you can do in the UI

-## Everyday tasks
+- **Check balances:** Wallet balances show up in the header and dashboard; vault balances display on each vault page.
-- **Show token info:** `useTokenMetadata` returns the symbol, decimals, and icon for the active network.
+- **Register for a token:** If you or your vault isn’t registered, you’ll see a banner with a single button to pay the tiny storage deposit.
-- **Read balances:** `useFtBalance` loads the connected wallet’s token balance; `useAccountFtBalance` works for vault accounts.
+- **Send funds to the vault:** The deposit dialog lets you top up NEAR.
+Token transfers use the same pattern—pick the token, enter the amount, approve in your wallet.
-- **Send tokens:** `useFtTransfer` wraps `ft_transfer`, handles minimal units, and shows friendly errors.
+- **See token details:** Hover tooltips and summary cards reveal the symbol, decimals, and which network the token belongs to.

-- **Register accounts:** `useFtStorage` checks whether the wallet or vault has paid the storage deposit and triggers `storage_deposit` when needed.
+## Why the registry helps

-## Registry in practice
+- We pre-fill the correct contract IDs so you never have to copy/paste them.
-- `utils/tokens.ts` holds the current network map.
-It keeps things simple: token ID, symbol, decimals, and optional overrides.
+- Amounts stay human-friendly because we know how many decimals each token uses.
-- To add a token, extend the map with `{ networkId: { tokenId: { ... } } }`, then surface it in the UI selector.
+- When the team adds a new supported token, it automatically appears in the dialogs—no manual setup on your side.

 ## Why storage registration matters
 - NEP-141 tokens need a small NEAR deposit before they can store balances for a new account.